Your brand needs a voice and a community

 4. Document (1987) The albums start to become relatively interchangeable at this point in the order.
 I don’t think R.E.M. has ONE single masterpiece album that stands above the rest - I can’t seem to get comfortable with what I have ranked where as we near the top and I’d be fine with an argument for any of these 4 as #1.
 Document is really the culmination of all the sounds they perfected up until this point and the album was a huge college radio hit.
 This album should have been 10 times bigger than Out Of Time - it even had multiple ready-made radio hits on it like The One I Love, Finest Worksong and the amazing word jumble haplessly immortalized 8 years later in the film Tommy Boy by Chris Farley and David Spade, It’s The End Of The World As We Know It (And I Feel Fine).
 Meanwhile as I’m writing this…I just Googled the Document album as I do when writing these to research a little, and a few days ago I was watching a Helmet performance at KEXP on YouTube where Page Hamilton was talking about the band Wire and how he was influenced by them.
 Wire had been on my radar but I hadn’t ever listened to them really, so I downloaded their debut Pink Flag album.
 I got about halfway through it the other day - it’s great.
 Now today I’m finding out the the R.E.M. song Strange is a Wire cover and the original is on the back half of that album.
 Sure enough there it is in my Apple Music…. how weird is that?
 I never knew it was a cover and I just happened to download it unknowingly as I was starting work on this piece!
 Strange…..indeed.
 As for the rest of the album there are plenty of gems such as King Of Birds, Disturbance At The Heron House and Exhuming McCarthy.
 This album was a big hit, just not the international blockbuster that Out Of Time was even though it’s significantly better.

 3. New Adventures In Hi-Fi (1996) I think this is my favorite R.E.M. album (?).
 I don’t know - who knows.
 I would feel strange ranking it #1 just because it might be my personal favorite - trying to be somewhat objective in a subjective endeavor I know.
 All I do know is this one is my top R.E.M. roadtrip album choice.
 Great for scenery, great for battlefields, it’s varied, it rocks, it’s pretty, it’s deep, it’s everything good about this band and it was largely created on the road.
 It’s also epic - at over 65 minutes it’s the longest R.E.M. album and unlike Up which sounds too long this one doesn’t waste a second - it’s all killer.
 It contains the longest R.E.M. song by a wide margin at over 7 minutes Leave which is somehow anchored by a siren going off throughout the entire song once the drums kick in - it never stops, sometimes in the background, sometimes it’s all you hear over the drums and it’s genius.
 It’s a call to action to “leave it all behind”… There are plenty of rockers here like The Wake-Up Bomb, Departure, Binky The Doormat and Undertow which all work, but the best of them that just sounds like it should have been a huge hit to me is So Fast, So Numb.
 It wasn’t even released as a single - a missed opportunity I guess… one of my favorite R.E.M. songs.
 E-Bow The Letter has one of the best lines ever in “Aluminum tastes like fear” - because it’s somehow totally true.
 I don’t know how it’s true but it is, and it includes a haunting vocal by Patti Smith on it while Michael Stipe goes mostly what sounds like stream of consciousness throughout the somewhat spoken “verses”.
 Brilliant.
 This album also includes the best instrumental (really their only great instrumental) they ever recorded in Zither which includes Scott McCaughey on……wait for it…….zither.
 I’m bouncing all around here but a shout out to the opener as well How The West Was Won And Where It Got Us - this one eases us in and preps us for the journey a bit before the blast of the aforementioned Wake-Up Bomb.
 This one along with Undertow allow for a loose feel that sounds great as you’re driving through the mountains or wherever you’re driving.
-There are beautiful songs here too - New Test Leper, the absolutely gorgeous Be Mine and the absolute classic closer Electrolyte.
-I love the flow of this album because Zither gives you a brief reset before the final three tracks which to me represent the strongest closing sequence of any R.E.M. album - So Fast, So Numb, Low Desert and Electrolyte leave you wanting more after over an hour.
+There are beautiful songs here too - New Test Leper, the absolutely gorgeous Be Mine and the absolute classic closer Electrolite.
+I love the flow of this album because Zither gives you a brief reset before the final three tracks which to me represent the strongest closing sequence of any R.E.M. album - So Fast, So Numb, Low Desert and Electrolite leave you wanting more after over an hour.

 2. Lifes Rich Pageant (1986) The only reason I’ve got these two ahead of New Adventures here is because I still feel the true R.E.M. legacy is represented by their early jangly sound.
 Keep in mind I think I’ve been pretty clear that I’m not some R.E.M. purist that thinks that’s the only R.E.M. sound - they eventually expanded their sound with plenty of success among some of the misses.
 The fact that New Adventures is my favorite is proof of that.
 But can I rank it ahead of Lifes Rich Pageant or Murmur?
 That’s a tough one.
 As I said earlier the top 4 are interchangeable for me.
 Lifes Rich Pageant was the first full length R.E.M. album I bought so it’s still definitely special to me, and the opener Begin The Begin is the first heavy opener - it kicks ASS.
 So this album is really a lot like New Adventures in mood and feel to me.
 It rocks harder than the albums that came before it, but it does still have several jangly tunes on it that the band mostly moved away from by the Green album.
 So really this album has a lot of the best of everything.
 Fall On Me is gorgeous and a real R.E.M. classic that I feel is sort of forgotten - an environmentally conscious beauty and the same can be said for Cuyahoga.
 Hyena starts with Hyena-esque cackling before kicking in with some lovely piano and according to a contributor on genius.com in introducing the song on tour Stipe said “This one involves the food chain.
 United States is the big fish.
 Mexico … (then) Guatemala.
 Ones eats the other up.
 One gets bigger.”
 This was definitely on the band’s mind as they addressed it in the gorgeous The Flowers Of Guatemala as well.
 Every song here is fantastic - rockers I Believe, These Days, Just A Touch and the closing cover of The Clique’s Superman are all amazing.
 Swan Swan H references the Civil War but I have no clue what it’s about, What If We Give It Away? is really nice and even the curiosity Underneath The Bunker is cool.
 Great place to start but not to be missed regardless.